Wixely/CelestronESPWifi/README.md

 ## Notes and Features ##

 1. Confirmed working with Celestron SkyPortal App and Skysafari 6 Pro (Select scope type: "Celestron Wi-Fi").
-2. Works with keypad (Tested on Celestron SE4), not tested with other peripherals.
+2. Works with keypad (Tested on Celestron 4SE), not tested with other peripherals.
-3. ESP firmware can be updated remotely over webpage
+3. ESP firmware can be updated remotely over webpage via http.

 ## Example Build ##